 Company’s Readiness and Market Readiness for New Technology

-Then we will have the market on the other side that will evaluate our innovation as new technology through acceptance and adoption.
-Startup companies, when they start talking with potential customers about their products learn that they need to change something in the design or anything else.
+Then, we will have the market on the other side to evaluate our innovation as new technology through acceptance and adoption.
+Startup companies, when talking with potential customers about their products, learn that they need to change something in the design or anything else.
 This is a requirement from the market.
-After implementing changes, they find that they will lose something in their features.
-For example, they can lose efficiency in power production if we talk about the gadget that will need to produce power.
+After implementing changes, they will lose something in their features.

-What is Technology Readiness Level (TRL)?
+What are the Technology Readiness Levels (TRL)?

 One of the biggest problems with TRL is uniformity because the scale was developed with the space industry in mind.
 Although the nine technology readiness levels can be implemented in different industries, it is much better to customize the scale per your requirements instead of following the standard model.